10 Reasons for leaving a job: With examples explained

 Example 2

-Desire for a new challenge
+Leaving your job for a new challenge

-Explanation: Wanting new challenges and opportunities for creativity is a common driver when resigning from a job.
 If you’ve felt underutilized or stagnant, presenting this as your best reason for leaving a job highlights your motivation for continuous learning.
 Framing it positively in a why you want to change your job discussion can position you as a proactive candidate.

 Example 1